What To Wear on an Alaska Cruise

 Packing for Alaska cruise shore excursions can be the most daunting.
 If you book your desired excursions prior to your cruise, the listings will tell you if you need specific equipment or clothes.
 Don't forget about proper footwear.
 Having the appropriate shoes for the adventures you book is crucial.
 You can't wear flip-flops to walk on a glacier, for example.

 Layering is crucial when visiting Alaska.
 You need clothes that allow you to adapt should the weather take a sudden turn.
-Items you should always consider on a cold-weather destination such as an Crucero por Alaska include:
+Items you should always consider on a cold-weather destination such as an Alaska cruise include:

 - Long- and short-sleeved T-shirts.